“Sounding Print Culture, 1953-1968 (2016) Committee: Craig Womack (chair), Walter Kalaidjian, Kevin Young, Todd Cronan

 Articles Published in Peer-Reviewed Journals

 “The Aporia of the Veil: The Influence of Walter Benjamin’s Aura in Contemporary Sound Studies” Sound Studies.
-Forthcoming, February 2020.
+January 2020.

 “How the Mimeographed Little Magazine ‘Sounds’ in 1960s Counterculture” Journal of Literary and Intermedial Crossings.
-Forthcoming, May 2020.
+July 2020.

 Articles Published in Edited Volumes